KrisMihKahNull/ODMr2/README.md

 ### The Basics
 This will all be easier to use and understand if you have a fundamental understanding of the underlying data model.
 The model and the underlying motives for it's design can be found at http://www.cuahsi.org

 Here is a quick example.
-You'll need the package RODBC in order to establish a connection using an ODBC connection. `DBI::dbConnect()` establishes a connection to the specified DSN and `ODMgetCatalog()` can be used to import the series catalog.
+You'll need the package odbc in order to establish a connection using an ODBC connection. `DBI::dbConnect()` establishes a connection to the specified DSN and `ODMgetCatalog()` can be used to import the series catalog.

 ```R
 library(ODMr)